andrew/ultimate-awesome/README.md

 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-asyncio-cn](https://github.com/chenjiandongx/awesome-asyncio-cn) - 😎 Python Asyncio 精选资源列表，囊括了网络框架，库，软件等资源.
 - [awesome-pyramid](https://github.com/uralbash/awesome-pyramid) - A curated list of awesome Pyramid apps, projects and resources.
-- [awesome-scrapy](https://github.com/accordbox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-astronomy](https://github.com/jonathansick/awesome-astronomy) - A list of awesome astronomy projects.
 - [awesome-physics](https://github.com/wbierbower/awesome-physics) - 🌌 A collaborative list of awesome software for exploring Physics concepts.